Language transfer: In comprehension

 Because in English relative clauses with a noun-noun-verb structure (as in the example above) the first noun can only be the object, native speakers of English who speak German as a second language are likelier to interpret ambiguous German NNV relative clauses as object relative clauses (= object-subject-verb order) than German native speakers who prefer an interpretation in which the first noun phrase is the subject (subject-object-verb order).
-This is because they have transferred their parsing preference from their first language English to their second language German.
+This is because they have transferred their parsing preference from their first language, English, to their second language, German.

 Broader effects

 With sustained or intense contact between native and non-native speakers, the results of language transfer in the non-native speakers can extend to and affect the speech production of the native-speaking community.
 For example, in North America, speakers of English whose first language is Spanish or French may have a certain influence on native English speakers' use of language when the native speakers are in the minority.
 Locations where this phenomenon occurs frequently include Québec, Canada, and predominantly Spanish-speaking regions in the US.
 For details on the latter, see the map of the Hispanophone world and the list of U.S. communities with Hispanic majority populations.
-The process of translation can also lead to the so-called hybrid text, which is the mixing of language either at the level of linguistic codes or at the level of cultural or historical references.
+The process of translation can also lead to a hybrid text, which is the mixing of language either at the level of linguistic codes or at the level of cultural or historical references.